-Even with the subsidy scheme in place, the cost of CRM equipment rental remains high for farmers.
-Farmers typically rent the equipment from hiring centers or agricultural cooperatives, which qualify for an 80% discount on equipment purchases.
-According to our baseline survey data, the median rental cost for a Happy Seeder was ₹1,250 per acre, with total out of pocket costs of CRM alternatives to burning, including equipment rental, of about ₹3,000 per acre.
-Farmers may prefer ex-situ methods because they are cheaper (e.g., renting a baler is around ₹1,000 per acre, even without a subsidy in place) or because they are perceived as less damaging to yields than in-situ methods.
+Even with the government subsidy scheme in place, the cost of CRM equipment rental remains high for farmers.
+Farmers typically rent the equipment from hiring centers or agricultural cooperatives, which qualify for an 80% discount on equipment purchases.13 According to our baseline survey data, the median rental cost for a Happy Seeder was ₹1,250 per acre, and the total cost of in-situ residue management was about ₹3,000 per acre.
+Farmers may still prefer unsubsidized ex-situ methods because they are cheaper (e.g., renting a baler is around ₹1,000 per acre, even without a subsidy in place) or because they are perceived as less damaging to yields than in-situ methods.

 To summarize, the policies that have been implemented to address residue burning have been largely ineffective to date.
 This motivates our focus on a more flexible alternative that aligns incentives: subsidizing not-burning through payments for ecosystem services (PES).
-We now describe our research design.